 For most of us, our home mortgage is our most significant debt.
 Recent home buyers know firsthand how fast mortgages add up when buying a new home.

-For instance, if you live in California, the average homeowner has close to $400,000 left on their home mortgage.
+For instance, if you live in California, the average homeowner has more than $400,000 left on their home mortgage.
 That’s a lot of dough, and the mortgage interest rate can easily tack on another couple hundred thousand dollars to the mortgage, depending on the mortgage amount.

 Wouldn’t it be nice to eliminate your most significant debt early?
 Believe it or not, you can.